Behavioural Disorders in Obese: Important to Evaluate before WLS

 It has been found that after bariatric surgery, the alcohol sensitivity of certain individuals might rise.
 Alterations in the GI tract after surgery lead to altered absorption of alcohol.
 It has been seen on several occasions that certain individuals continue alcohol consumption after surgery.
 Therefore all candidates of bariatric surgery are counseled and educated about the ill effects of alcohol after bariatric surgery and to minimize the use of it.

-According to Dr. Atul NC Peters, one of the pioneers of weight loss treatment in Delhi and among the top 10 obesity surgeons in India, it is important that such follow up programs are developed, which address these types of problems focusing on psycho-social factors as well as eating disorders for a successful outcome.
+According to Dr. Atul NC Peters, one of the pioneers of weight loss treatment in Delhi and among the top 10 obesity surgeons in India, it is important that such follow-up programs are developed, that address these types of problems focusing on psycho-social factors as well as eating disorders for a successful outcome.

 Obesity in Children and Adolescents